metagov/govbase-website/README.md

 ![Logo](/govbase_logo.png)

-**Govbase** is an open, crowdsourced database of projects and tools for the governance of online communities.
+**Govbase** is a warehouse of qualitative and quantitative data sets covering the governance of online communities maintaned by [Metagov](https://metagov.org).

 - [The data](#the-data)
 - [Accessing the data](#accessing-the-data)